Public Water System (PWS) Engineering for Small Texas Water Systems

 6

-Has the TCEQ, City/County health official, or local groundwater conservation district contacted you about your water well or system (or lack of one)?
+Has the TCEQ, State/City/ County health official, or local groundwater conservation district contacted you about your water well or system (or lack of one)?
 Don’t be scared.

 Agency officials are typically very nice and helpful, but… they do enforce the rules and they will not simply go away or forget about you.
 Don’t ignore them.
 Give us a call so we can help you get in compliance.